sijanmilan/prime-orders/README.md

 The aim of this tool is to help creation of (repeated) orders on (Amazon) Prime Now.

-The main premise is being that households have more or less the same shopping list that they buy periodically.
+The main premise is that households have more or less the same shopping list that they buy periodically.

 Prime Now interface does not allow users to 'bulk import / copy' shopping list and add / remove items.
 It forces users to search for every single item and add them to the cart.